 Opinion varies as to whether this building opened with the line, it may have been built shortly afterwards.
-Given the extent of the facilities at Dundee, it is may well have opened with the line and was the rebuilt several times.
+Given the extent of the facilities at Dundee, it may well have opened with the line and was the rebuilt several times.

-The line was extended west and east by two railways, the Newtyle and Coupar Angus Railway and the Newtyle, Eassie and Glamiss] Railway respectively.
+The line was extended west and east by two railways, the Newtyle and Coupar Angus Railway and the Newtyle, Eassie and Glammis Railway respectively.

 A deviation, avoiding the incline, was opened to the west in 1868 and the station closed to passengers, a new Newtyle [2nd] station opening nearby.
 The line south was closed and lifted but the line northwards was retained and the station was converted into a goods shed.
 A platform was added on the west side, partly inside the trainshed, and entry arches formed at either end.
 At the north end an extension was added outside the trainshed, the platform extending alongside.
 Once again opinion varies, this may not be the same building, but on the same footprint.

 Adjoining buildings on the east side, the ticket office and other facilities, have been lost but the main building remains intact.

 The building has survived complete closure of the line and the approach line to the north was lifted, the former approach now being housing.

 Alyth Junction [Bay platform]